Skip to content

 1. Views-to-Subscriber Ratio

-NOTE: Don’t compare videos with different audience sizes without normalization.
+NOTE: Do not compare videos with different ages, formats, or observation windows without normalization.

 2. Average View Duration